 Five albums into their career, Roxy Music finally nailed it.
 Not that their records leading up to Siren were short on inspiration, creativity and excellence.
 Indeed, they were one of the era's most innovative and exciting groups, merging art-rock aesthetics with a sort of winking soft-pop overbite.

-But Siren, which was released in October 1975, was something different for the London-based sextet: an album of nervy art-rock swathed in what would be the start of the lush landscapes that would dominate their later work.
+But Siren, which was released on Oct.
+24, 1975, was something different for the London-based sextet: an album of nervy art-rock swathed in what would be the start of the lush landscapes that would dominate their later work.
 Self-aware, clever and maybe a bit too arch for its own good at times, Siren is the sound of a band claiming a faraway corner of mid-'70s music as its very own.

 On earlier albums like For Your Pleasure, Stranded and Country Life, Roxy Music developed a reputation as one of rock's most adventurous groups, with Brian Eno's oddball synth squalls colliding with Bryan Ferry's hotel-lounge-ready vocals.
 Eno was gone by the time of Siren, which gave Ferry even more room to play the oily crooner.

 But that winking persona gives way to something more romantic, and even more genuine, on Siren.
 It's there in the tracks "Sentimental Fool" and "Nightingale," covered in sheets of artsy adornment, and it's there in the opening "Love Is a Drug," the band's first U.S. chart hit.
 Ferry lets down his guard, relatively speaking, here, giving the emotionally detached robot of past Roxy Music albums a heart for once.
 Though that may be part of the act too.